Multi Gyn Actigel Review

 If you want to prevent vaginal infections, insert the gel every 3 days before going to bed, and within 8 hours after unprotected sex or a swimming pool session to restore the correct acidity levels in your vagina.

-You can also use Multi-Gyn if you experience vaginal discomfort, such as itching or irritation.
+You can also use Multi-Gyn if you experience vaginal discomforts, such as itching or irritation.

 Multi-Gyn can reduce the activity of sperm.
 So if you’re trying to conceive, don’t use this gel before and after a sexual intercourse.